 October to February:

-These months frame the winter season in Ajmer and can be considered as a good time to come and see some of the best places to visit in Ajmer.
+These months frame the winter season in Ajmer and can consider as a good time to come and see some of the best places to visit in Ajmer.
 With day temperatures being ideal for an excursion, most of the tourists prefer to visit this city during this time.
 Winters in Ajmer are commonly mild and not that cold.
 The average temperature in Ajmer will range between 10 to 20 degrees Celsius, the lowest temperature will not go beyond 5 degrees Celsius.

 March to May: